auraphp/Aura.Framework_Project/README.md

 [![Build Status](https://travis-ci.org/auraphp/Aura.Framework_Project.png)](https://travis-ci.org/auraphp/Aura.Framework_Project)

-This project has 100% code coverage with [PHPUnit](http://phpunit.de).
-To run the tests at the command line, go to the `tests/project/` directory and issue `./phpunit.sh`.
+To run the unit tests at the command line, issue `./phpunit.sh` at the package root.
+This requires [PHPUnit](http://phpunit.de/) to be available as `phpunit`.

 Alternatively, after you have installed the project, try the "hello world" CLI and web apps.